LUQ: Layerwise Ultra-Low Bit Quantization for Multimodal Large Language Models: Limitations

 \section{Limitations}

-Limitations of our work include: (1) The effectiveness of LUQ is inherently constrained by the performance of base PTQ methods, and if the base quantization method itself struggles, LUQ cannot compensate for it.
-(2) Our approach depends on the availability of sufficient validation data and diverse multimodal calibration tokens, which may not always be accessible.
-(3) Additionally, our characterization of layerwise robustness is based on activation entropy, which only is an estimate of function complexity.
-More refined complexity measures could provide better insights into quantization resilience.
+LUQ's effectiveness is inherently constrained by the base PTQ method's quality, and it depends on the availability of sufficient validation data and diverse multimodal calibration tokens.
+Additionally, activation entropy is only an empirical proxy for function complexity; more refined measures could yield better insights into quantization resilience.